Saynator/Dynamic-Station-Script/readme.md

 ## Idea ##

-The dynamic station scripts (DSS) is a script pack which spreads over multiple programmable blocks who can communicate with each other through commands.
+The dynamic station scripts (DSS) is a script pack which spreads over multiple programmable blocks that can communicate with each other through commands.
 The advantages of this are:

 - The Script has no character limit as modifications and complex scripts are spread out through multiple programmable blocks